-Newsletter
+• Newsletter

 A bi-annual newsletter (starting from month 12).
-Twice a year RISE will propose a topic to the PMT and ask members of the consortium for input for stories and photos.
-The letter will be uploaded on the website and sent to a mailing list that will be centralised at the RISE Foundation.
+Twice a year RISE will ask members of the consortium for input for stories and photos.
+The letter will be uploaded on the website and sent to a mailing list that is centralised at the RISE Foundation.
 To ensure the widest possible distribution of the newsletter, all partners will be responsible for notifying their contacts of the newsletter link to sign up: http://eepurl.com/dJXG3Y

-Social Media
+• Social Media